learningproof/did-webplus-spec/did-webplus-specification.md

 The indirection of using a DID instead of the public keys directly is that it makes key rotation possible without breaking existing verification relationships (e.g. credentials issued by or to a DID).

 Besides the DID itself, the primary piece of data is the DID document.
 A DID document is a JSON object that contains the public keys of the DID controller (and can potentially include other things).
-The content of the DID document can be changed over time, and a central feature of `did:webplus` is that the entire, versioned history of DID documents is available and can be cryptographically verified.
+The current DID document can be updated over time, and a central feature of `did:webplus` is that the entire, versioned history of DID documents is available and can be cryptographically verified.

 ### DID Microledger